Solving Sudoku puzzles

 plot_sudoku(sol_milp)

-We have demonstrated solving the problem using mixed integer linear programming.
-The solver finds a possible configuration of numbers that satisfies the rules for solving sudoku, formulated as row, column, and subgrid constraints.
+We have demonstrated the solution of the problem using mixed integer linear programming.
+The solver finds a possible number configuration that conforms to the Sudoku solving rules formulated as row, column, and subnet constraints.

 Formulation of the programming problem in constraints